guidobouman/thesis/Documents/ResearchDocument/Sub Question 2.markdown

 ### Neuroprosthetics
 Where MRI and EEG are non-intrusive technologies, there are a lot of interesting advancements being made on the field of neuroprosthetics (or brain implants).
 One example is a cochlear implant.
 They stimulate the cochlea (inner most part of the ear) through the use of electric pulses to let it think it's receiving sound.

 While part of this implant is in fact a neuroprosthetic, this is no implant in the the human brain.
 The first true brain implants have already been designed, and they are currently being tested.
 Take for example the hippocampus, the part of your brain that amongst other tasks takes care of storing and retrieving memories.
-Currently a brain implant is under development that could mimic part of the hippocampus' abilities and help the user store & retrieve new memories again. [][#Berger:2005]
+Currently a brain implant is under development that could mimic part of the hippocampus' abilities and help someone with brain damage to the hippocampus store & retrieve new memories again. [][#Berger:2005]

 ### Optogenetics
 This is a fairly new technique and most likely best suited for reading and writing to the brain.
 By altering the genetics of individual neurons in the brain, scientists are able to see and alter the state of individual neurons with lasers.
 By inserting a controlled virus into the brain, certain neurons will be genetically modified which will in turn make the neurons light dependent.
 This allows the neuron to be controlled and read by light.
 [05:55][#Boyden:2011]